prasadmagdum/Milk-Products-site/README.md

+Milk Products Readme
-Milk Products Site
+🥛 Milk Products Site

-This repository contains the source code for the Milk Products Site, a Django-based web application designed to manage and showcase a variety of milk products.
-The project uses Django for backend development and HTML templates for the frontend.
+Welcome to the Milk Products Site, a Django-based web application designed to manage and showcase a variety of milk products.
+This project provides a user-friendly interface for browsing, managing, and categorizing dairy products.

-Features
+🌟 Features

-Product Management: Add, update, delete, and display milk products.
+✅ Product Management - Add, update, delete, and display milk products.

-Category Management: Organize products into categories.
+✅ Category Management - Organize products into different categories.

-User Authentication: Secure login and registration system.
+✅ User Authentication - Secure login and registration system.

-Search Functionality: Easily search for products by name or category.
+✅ Search Functionality - Easily search for products by name or category.

-Responsive Design: Mobile-friendly UI built using HTML, CSS, and Bootstrap.
+✅ Responsive Design - Mobile-friendly UI built using HTML, CSS, and Bootstrap.

-Technology Stack
+🛠️ Technology Stack
 Backend: Django 4.x

 Frontend: HTML, CSS, Bootstrap